820 Seven Sisters Road,

 Previously operated by: Ben Jay's Circuit

-Opened in April 1911 as the Corner Picture Theatre, it was located in the north London inner city district of South Tottenham, on the south west corner of Seven Sisters Road at the junction of Tottenham High Road.
+Opened in April 1911 as the 450-seat Corner Picture Palace, operated by Whitechapel Wharf Co.
+Ltd. It was located in the north London inner city district of South Tottenham, on the south west corner of Seven Sisters Road at the junction of Tottenham High Road.
 It had a prominent position at this busy intersection and the corner entrance of the building had elaborate decorations, surmounted by a dome on top.
 Seating was provided in stalls and a small balcony area.

-By 1926 it had been taken over by Ben Jay who operated several other local cinemas and in 1938 Davies Cinemas were the operators.
+By 1926 it had been renamed Corner Picture Theatre and had been taken over by Ben Jay who operated several other local cinemas and in 1938 Davies Cinemas were the operators.

 It closed on 27th August 1960 with a double bill typical of its usual programmes over the years; Burt Lancaster in “The Flame and the Arrow” and Randolph Scott in “Shoot-Out at Medicine Bend”.

 It was converted into an independently run bingo hall which operated for only a few years.
-It was then converted into a music club, named the Noreik Club and hosted many ‘name’ stars of their day.
+It was then converted into a music club, named Club Noreik and hosted many ‘name’ stars of their day, including: Georgie Fame & the Blue Flames, Jerry Lee Lewis, Gene Vincent, The Who, The Animals, The ‘In’ Crowd, Freddie & The Dreamers, The Kinks, The Rolling Stones, Zoot Money and his Big Roll Band, The Hollies, The Pretty Things.
+Many of these playing on ‘All Night Raves’.
 Keeping the Noreik name, it later became a nightclub, frequented mainly by blacks, and this finally closed in 1979.
 The building lay closed and boarded up until it was demolished in June 1980.

 An office block for local Council use named Apex House was built on the site in 1988.
-This was demolished in late-2017 to build a block of flats on the site.
+This was demolished in late-2017 and a 19-storey tall block of flats named Apex Gardens has been built on the site.

 Just login to your account and subscribe to this theater.